publiccodenet/about/organization/milestones/index.md

 ## How to use milestones

-Milestones can be used in GitHub, they can be added to issues as well as pull requests which makes it easier to find and version things.
+Milestones can be used in GitHub.
+They can be added to issues as well as pull requests which makes it easier to find and version things.

 In our office we have a wall with the milestones on it.